SkyBell Doorbell Camera

 SkyBell Versus the Competition

 From a hardware perspective, SkyBell really brings it in comparison to some of the best doorbell cameras on the market.
 For wired cameras, the installation was relatively user-friendly and, once installed, the cameras provided clear footage with a wide field of view, even at night.
 Advanced motion detection sprung the cameras to life when we needed them most, two-way talk made communication with guests a breeze, and simple integrations to smart home hubs made voice commands super convenient.
 However, as the Skybell doorbells lack person detection, we received a lot of unnecessary notifications.
-In contrast, with a video doorbell like the Nest Hello, we were only notified when our video doorbell detected a human, resulting in fewer, more important notifications.
-However, the Nest Hello clocks in at $229, slightly more than either Skybell video doorbell, with only three hours of cloud storage, so you pay for what you get.
+In contrast, with a video doorbell like the Nest doorbell, we were only notified when our video doorbell detected a human, resulting in fewer, more important notifications.

 The lack of monthly fees when the cameras were used through the SkyBell app really set them apart from the competition as well.
 We loved the free seven days of cloud storage of our video, with the option to save the footage locally.
 The buying experience, however, is a real process when it comes to SkyBell.
 Navigating the different brand iterations on the product and trying to conclude which product works as a standalone device and which needed to be used with a separate home security system was a headache.
 Additionally, support for the products was difficult to decipher, and the corresponding apps were buggy and confusing, a pretty big drawback.